 The author is very aware of the need for compliance with legislation.
 Throughout the course of this paper comments on legislation will be denoted by the TimelessTime logo.

-One of the fundamentals considered at tribunal is ‘was the redundancy necessary, and was it conducted fairly’.
+Two of the fundamentals considered at tribunal are ‘was the redundancy necessary, and was it conducted fairly’.
 Any employer considering making staff redundant must be sure that the answer to both these is ‘yes’.
 The management of the firm must be permitted to manage and part of that management is increasing and decreasing headcount to control costs and the ability of the firm to service the market.
 This section deals with the justification for redundancy and how that justification can be made in a quantitative way.